 The other commonly recognized form of sexual harassment is called “hostile work environment” sexual harassment.
 In a hostile work environment case, a supervisor’s or co-worker’s harassing conduct is so severe or pervasive that it creates a hostile work environment for the victim.
 You don’t have to be the direct target of harassing conduct to file a hostile work environment claim.
 All the law requires is that the employee prove that he or she is the victim of a hostile work environment.
 A woman who witnesses her co-worker being propositioned and groped would, for example, have a claim for hostile work environment sexual harassment.

-Because the legal standard in California for hostile work environment sexual harassment is severe OR pervasive, even a single instance of harassment can be enough, if it is SEVERE enough.
+Because the legal standard in Orange County for hostile work environment sexual harassment is severe OR pervasive, even a single instance of harassment can be enough, if it is SEVERE enough.
 Contrastingly, less severe conduct is actionable if it is PERVASIVE enough.

 Who Is Doing the Harassing?
 (Supervisor versus Co-Worker)